LogtalkDotOrg/logtalk3/manuals/_sources/userman/categories.rst.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The built-in :ref:`core_messages <apis:core_messages/0>` category provides
-default translations for all compiler and runtime printed messages such as
+default translations for all compiler and runtime printed messages, such as
 warnings and errors.
 It does not define any public predicates.